pranaysingla/Tournament-Simulation-UI/README.md

 # Tournament-Simulation-UI
-UI to create tournament based on various formats like group, knockout and ranking structure.
+UI to create tournament draw with choice of various formats such as group & knockout.
 Python libraries in use: pandas, tkintr